TheJacksonLaboratory/SVE/README.md

-<<<<<<< HEAD
+#Structural Variation Engine (SVE)
-Structural Variation Engine (SVE)
+(c) 2017 Timothy Becker & Wan-Ping Lee<br><br>
 =================================

 ![Alt text](fusorSVlogo.jpg?raw=true "Logo")<br>

 SVE is a python script based execution engine for Structural Variation (SV) detection and can be used for any levels of data inputs, raw FASTQs, aligned BAMs, or variant call format (VCFs), and generates a unified VCF as its output.
-By design, SVE consists of alignment, realignment and the ensemble of eight state-of-the-art SV-calling algorithms by default.
+By design, SVE consists of alignment, realignment and the ensemble of state-of-the-art SV-calling algorithms by default.
-They are BreakDancer, BreakSeq, cnMOPS, CNVnator, DELLY, GenomeSTRiP, Hydra and LUMPY.
+They are BreakDancer, BreakSeq, cnMOPS, CNVnator, DELLY, Hydra and LUMPY.
 FusorSV is also embedded that is a data mining approach to assess performance and merge callsets from an ensemble of SV-calling algorithms.
 ![Alt text](overview.jpg?raw=true "SVE")

-Requirements
+##Requirements
 ------------
 SVE requires the following to run.
 	- python 2.7, numpy, scipy, subprocess32, scp, HTSeq